m-r-mccormick/Real-Time-Manufacturing-Datasets/readme.md

 ## Academic Citations

-If utilizing this repository to support an academic publication, please cite [this](http://dx.doi.org/10.13140/RG.2.2.25803.60967) paper.
-Likewise, if distributing a dataset which utilizes this method, please include and request that anyone utilizing your dataset also cites [this](http://dx.doi.org/10.13140/RG.2.2.25803.60967) paper.
+If utilizing this repository to support an academic publication, please cite the [RTMD Method](http://dx.doi.org/10.13140/RG.2.2.25803.60967) paper.
+Likewise, if distributing a dataset which utilizes this method, please include and request that anyone utilizing your dataset also cites the [RTMD Method](http://dx.doi.org/10.13140/RG.2.2.25803.60967) paper.

 ```bibtex
 @article{mccormick-2024-real-time-manufacturing,